backube/volsync/docs/usage/kopia/restore-configuration.rst

    For Kopia ReplicationDestination, you **MUST** provide identity information to specify which snapshots to restore from.
-This is because we cannot automatically determine the source identity (the hostname typically includes the source PVC name which isn't known when creating the destination).
+This is because we cannot automatically determine the source identity (the username and hostname combination that identifies the backup source).

    You have two options: